 The study explains that ethanol is converted to a chemical compound called acetaldehyde, once ingested.
 The authors of the study theorize that this compound may act as a photosensitizer (making skin more sensitive to light).
 Drinking alcohol can also alter the body’s ability to produce a normal immune response in the presence of UV radiation, leading to far greater cellular damage and a higher probability that skin cancers will form.

 Study Points to the Need to Better Protect Yourself

 The study also mentions how alcohol can impair a person’s judgment, leading them to skip on the SPF or spend longer in the sun.
 The emphasis of the study, however, is on the biological changes rather than the behavioral factors that contribute to the higher risk of sun damage.

 Dr. Eva Negri, one of the authors of the study, said: “This study aimed to quantify the extent to which the melanoma risk is increased with alcohol intake, and we hope, that armed with this knowledge, people can better protect themselves in the sun.”

 Worldwide, alcohol use is one of the most significant, and potentially avoidable, risk factors for cancer.
-About 3.6% of all cancers (5.2% in men, 1.7% in women) are attributed to alcohol consumption.
+About 3.6% of all cancers (5.2% in men, 1.7% in women) show a direct connection to alcohol consumption.
 Alcohol is linked to seven different types of cancer according to Cancer Research UK.

-If you have a loved one struggling with an alcohol problem who needs help, contact Gulf Breeze Recovery today for more information on our successful treatment program.
+If you have a loved one struggling with an alcohol problem who needs help, contact Gulf Breeze Recovery today at 833.551.2304 for more information on our successful treatment program.